Reduced Phase Space Approach to the $U(1)^3$ model for Euclidean Quantum Gravity: Review of the model for Euclidean vacuum GR

-For our analysis it will prove to be convenient to introduce the following density one valued quadratic combinations \be H_a^j=\frac{1}{2} \epsilon_{abc} \; \epsilon^{jkl} E^b_k E^c_l =\det(E)\; (E^{-1})_a^j \ee which allows us to write vector and scalar constraint in an equivalent but unified density two valued form \be \tilde{C}_j=\epsilon_{jkl} \delta^{km} B^a_m H_a^l,\; \tilde{C}_0=B^a_j H_a^j \ee where \be B^a_j=\epsilon^{abc} \partial_b A_c^k \delta_{kj} \ee defines the magnetic field of $A$.
+For our analysis it will prove to be convenient to introduce the following density one valued quadratic combinations \be H_a^j=\frac{1}{2} \epsilon_{abc} \; \epsilon^{jkl} E^b_k E^c_l =\det(E)\; (E^{-1})_a^j \ee which allows us to write vector and scalar constraint in an equivalent but unified density two valued form \be \tilde{C}_j=\epsilon_{jkl} \delta^{km} B^a_m H_a^l,\; \tilde{C}_0=B^a_j H_a^j \ee where \be B^a_j=\epsilon^{abc} \partial_b A_c^k \delta_{kj} \ee defines the magnetic field\footnote{Throughout this paper, by the magnetic field, we mean the dual of the derivative of the spin connection.} of $A$.
 To arrive at this form, it was implicitly assumed as usual that the triad is nowhere degenerate.
 Following \cite{14}, it is now apparently possible to solve the constraints algebraically: Let \be B^a_j=c^{jk} \delta_{kl} E^a_l \ee then the spacetime constraints simply demand that $c=c^T,\; {\rm Tr}(c)=0$.
 However, this is not the case as the Bianchi identity and the Gauss constraint in addition implies \be E^a_j \partial_a c^{kj}=0 \ee which presents a system of three coupled PDE's of first order which is no longer solvable algebraically.
 Thus, in order to proceed the gauge fixing analysis of the subsequent section is unavoidable.

 We note that the linearity of the constraints in $A$ implies that the gauge transformations generated by the constraints on $E^a_j$ have a purely geometric interpretation: Obviously, $E^a_j$ is Gauss invariant and transforms as a vector density under spatial diffeomorphisms.
 A scalar gauge transformation has the effect (using the density one version) \be \delta_f E^a_j:=\{C_0(u=0,f),E^a_j\}=-\epsilon^{abc} \partial_b [f e^j_c] \ee where $e^j_c$ is the density zero co-triad.
 It follows that the scalar constraint shifts the divergence free piece of the electric field which is in particular consistent with the Gauss constraint.